 Determine if your electronic device is single voltage or dual voltage because if it’s dual voltage, you may not need to worry about a voltage converter or transformer all together.

-Check out the Voltage Guide Video to figure out how to select correct size voltage converter or transformer.
+Check out the Voltage Converter Guide to figure out how to select correct size voltage converter or transformer.

 Both converters and transformers “step down” or “step up” the voltage from an outlet to power your device.